lblod/import-with-sameas-service/README.md

 There is no such thing as transactions with SPARQL and RDF, but this service really needed a way to confidently say that either all triples of a task had been published or none of them.
-We're not after locking database access for other actors, but rather to make sure the whole set of inserts and deletes happen as close to being as a sigular update as possible.
+We're not after locking database access for other actors, nor after making updates to the triplestore to happen all at once, but rather to provide some form of consistency.

 Some tasks, e.g., require a few triples to be deleted and some triples to be inserted.
 Imagine that an insert causes an error and the rest of the inserts